deckarep/DrSbaitsoUi/README.md

 # Dr. Sbaitso Reborn
+**Welcome to 2024 Dr. Sbaitso.
+We've been waiting for you.** <br/>
-Welcome to 2024 Dr. Sbaitso: An unofficial, fan-made modern recreation for retro-computing enthusiasts.
+An unofficial, fan-made modern recreation for retro-computing enthusiasts.

 <p align="center">
   <img src="DrSbaitsoRebornBanner.png" width="512"/>